neerajmahajan/recap-spark/README.md

   * Batch Processing
   * Streaming
   * Machine Learning

+###### Spark vs MapReduce
+* Spark
+    * Spark tries to keep everything in memory.
+    * Chanining multiple jobs is faster.
+    * A combination of any number of map and reduce operations.
+* MapReduce
+    * Read and write from/to disk after every job.
+    * One Map and Reducer per job.
+    * Jobs are all bacth

 ###### Architecture

 * Driver Machine -> Driver Program -> creates SparkContext + how & where to access cluster.